ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 <br>

+Our discussion will follow a **bottom-up approach**, i.e., we'll start with how we perceive images, then build the system from the ground up.
+In the end, our goal is to understand how each part of VQGAN's architecture works and why they were chosen to perform that task.

 ## <a id="perception"></a> How we see images: a theory of perception

 One thing that I like about VQGAN is that it prescribes an explanation of how